lileio/lile/readme.md

 We're assuming that the Slack team and authentication is already handled by the services configuration, so a user of our service only needs to provide a `room` and their `message`.
 The service is going to send the special `Empty` response, since we only need to know if an error occurred and don't need to know anything else.

-Our `proto` file now looks like this..
+Our `proto` file now looks like this...

 ``` protobuf
 syntax = "proto3";